 Domestic violence crimes involve a defendant (perpetrator) and a victim who know each other and often have children together.
 Victims are often reluctant to follow through in these cases because of fear, a misplaced sense of loyalty to the perpetrator or a host of other reasons.
 Because these cases can be difficult on victims, the Domestic Violence Unit of the Family Violence Division is comprised not only of prosecutors but also a paralegal and victim advocate who assist victims through the court process.
 They can explain the process, accompany victims to court and assist them in getting reimbursement for injury.
 Victims of domestic violence can also obtain free counseling for themselves and their children.
 We also ask the courts for protective orders on behalf of the victims.

 The Domestic Violence Unit of the Family Violence Division also handles stalking cases.
-Stalking victims often believe that reporting a stalker will lead to him/her increasing the harassment.
+Stalking victims often believe that reporting a stalker will lead to them increasing the harassment.
 We will walk victims through the process, support them and hold stalkers accountable.

 Domestic violence is an escalating pattern of abuse where one partner in an intimate relationship controls the other through force, intimidation, or the threat of violence.
 Abuse comes in many forms: